lakshmankumar12/general_reading_notes/tcp_learning.md

 ### TSOPT

-* TSVal - sender timestamp, TSecr - Time Stamp Echo Reply
+* TSVal - sender timestamp, TSER/TSecr - Time Stamp Echo Reply
 * Recipient just echoes back the TSVal in its Ack in TSecr
     * Thus the actual RTT measured in 2 leg-times + time it took for the responder to send its ack.